rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 Without the wait-group synchronization, the `main` goroutine would bail before all the background workers finish their work.

-In the above scenario, all the reqeusts were made in parallel.
-How can we limit the system so that it only allows `n` number of concurrent request at the same time?
+In the above scenario, all the requests were made in parallel.
+How can we limit the system so that it only allows `n` number of concurrent requests at the same time?
 Sure, you can only choose to spin up `n` number of goroutines and no more.
 But how do you do it from inside an infinite loop that's also polling a queue continuously?

 In this specific case, I'd like to throttle the script so that it'll send 2 requests in parallel and then wait until those are done.
-Buffered channel allows us to do exactly that.
+Buffered channels allow us to do exactly that.
 Observe:

 ```go